scottbedard/hexchess/README.md

 }
 ```

-The following constants are also available, represending the "empty" and "initial" game states.
-See library docs for export information.
+The following constants are also available to represent the "empty" and "initial" states.
+See the library docs for more information.

 ```
 1/3/5/7/9/11/11/11/11/11/11 w - 0 1